NOTICE: NOTIFICATION — DATE

 • Salon-style reading sessions

-Twice a year, in fall and spring, Spalding’s School of Professional and Creative Writing (SCPW) holds one-week residencies in which 30+ nationally recognized and published writers from a variety of disciplines attend the university.
+Twice a year, in fall and spring, Spalding’s Naslund-Mann Graduate School of Writing (SCPW) holds one-week residencies in which 30+ nationally recognized and published writers from a variety of disciplines attend the university.
 The BFA program at Spalding works alongside the SCPW to provide undergraduate students the experience of meeting these authors and attending lectures and participating in various residency activities.
 During these residencies, BFA students have the opportunity to meet SCPW graduates from across the country and see first hand what a top ranked graduate program in writing has to offer.

 You can gain valuable experience outside Spalding as well.
 Spalding students have held internships at the following places: